Zazen: Zen Energy Meaning & Guide

 How to Use Your Hands

-• Place the back of your palms on your thighs if you are in the lotus pose.
+• In the lotus position, rest the back of your palms on your thighs.

-• Place your small fingers against your lower abdomen and softly squeeze the tips of your thumbs together above your palms.
+• Position your little fingers close to your lower abdomen, gently bringing the tips of your thumbs together, forming an arch above your palms.

 How to Maintain Good Posture